-A. Report Forms: Certification.
+A. Report Forms; Certification.
 Each candidate filing for elective office of the Cherokee Nation shall file with the Election Commission a monthly and final financial disclosure report on forms approved by the Election Commission.
 The report shall include information for each of the financial agents named by the candidate pursuant to Section 42 of this Title.
 The Election Commission shall provide a reasonable number of such forms to the candidate at time to be determined by the Election Commission, and shall provide additional forms if requested by the candidate.

-B. Time of Filing Monthly Report Late Filing, Failure to File.
-Each candidate shall deliver a monthly financial disclosure report to the Election Commission at the Election Services Office beginning with a report for the month in the which filing occurred.
-The report shall be due on the 5th day and shall be delivered no later than the 10th day of the month following the month which is the subject of the report.
-In the event that the Election Commission has not received a monthly report by the 10th day of the month in which it was due, the Commission shall impose a fine in the amount of \$ 100 on the candidate, and shall send a notice of the failure to meet the deadline and notice of the fine to the candidate by certified mail return receipt requested.
-Failure to file a report by the tenth day of the month following the month in which it was due, or failure to meet the deadline for any two monthly reports, shall result in disqualification of the candidate by the Election Commission after notice and hearing, provided that said disqualification may be appealed to the Judicial Appeals Tribunal.
+B. Time of Filing Monthly Report; Late Filing, Failure to File.
+Each candidate shall deliver a complete monthly financial disclosure report to the Election Commission at the Election Services Office beginning with a report for the month in which filing of candidacy for office occurred.
+The report shall be due on the 15th day and shall be delivered no later than the 20th day of the month following the month which is the subject of the report.
+In the event that the Election Commission has not received a monthly report by the 20th day of the month in which it was due, the Commission shall impose a fine in the amount of \$100 on the candidate, and shall send a notice of the failure to meet the deadline and notice of the fine to the candidate by certified mail return receipt requested.
+Unless upon the showing of extenuating circumstances failure to file a report or filing of an incomplete report by the date of election shall result in disqualification of the candidate by the Election Commission after notice and hearing, provided that said disqualification may be appealed to the Judicial Appeals Tribunal.
+The Election Commission shall expedite all such proceedings.
+Any outstanding fines from a previous Cherokee Nation Election must be paid before a person can be a candidate for a subsequent Cherokee Nation Election.

-C. Time of Filing Final Report; Report by Person Not Designated as a Financial Agent.
-The candidate, and any person not named in the candidate's report who collected or expended any money or thing of value in connection with the candidacy of a candidate, shall file a final financial disclosure report no later than five (5) days prior to the date for swearing in of the successful candidates.
+C. Time of Filing Final Report; candidate or his financial agent shall file a final financial disclosure report no later than five (5) days prior to the date for swearing in of the successful candidates.
 The candidate receiving the highest number of votes in any Cherokee Nation Election shall not be eligible to take office until the final report is filed.
 D. Corrections: Revisions; Retention of Reports.
 The Election Commission shall give the candidate an opportunity to correct any deficiency or error in his or her reports.
-Any contributions received during the six months period following said election date shall be recorded on a revised final report to be filed no later than the first of the month following the expiration date of said six month period.
+Any contributions received during the six months period following said election date shall be recorded on a revised final report to be filed no later than the first of the month following the expiration date of said six-month period.
 The reports shall be maintained by the Election Services Office, which shall preserve the reports in a secure location for at least five years, during which time they shall be a public record available for inspection and copying.

-♦ 46.
-Financial Disclosure Report--Contents.
+47. Financial Disclosure Report--Contents.